Clinton Cash: Film adaptation

 In May 2016, a film adaptation of the book, funded by co-founder of Government Accountability Institute and Breitbart News executive chairman Steve Bannon (CEO of the Donald Trump presidential campaign, 2016), was screened at the Cannes Film Festival.

 Time magazine reported that conservatives were not the intended audience for the film adaptation of the book: "Environmentalists.
 Anti-nuke activists.
 Gay-rights advocates.
 Good-government folks.
 They're all going to find themselves increasingly uncomfortable over claims that the likely Democratic nominee, in the film's words, takes cash from the 'darkest, worst corners of the world.'"

 The film's U.S. premiere was scheduled for July 24, 2016, in Philadelphia (prior to the 2016 Democratic National Convention there) and the film had a limited release in four other major U.S. cities in early August.

 Graphic novel adaptation

 A graphic novel adaptation of the book, written by Chuck Dixon and illustrated by Brett R. Smith, was released by Regnery Publishing on August 8, 2016.

-In late summer 2016 this graphic adaptation placed itself atop the Times best seller list for the Hardcover Graphic format.
+This edition spent three weeks on the New York Times best seller list for the Hardcover Graphic format.